apache/sling-org-apache-sling-resource-presence/README.md

 	private ResourcePresence barIsPresent;

-The `barIsPresent` service is registered only if the `/content/foo/bar` resource is present, allowing OSGi components to be dependent on the presence of specific Resources.
+The `barIsPresent` service is registered only if the `/content/foo/bar` resource is present, allowing OSGi components to be dependent on the presence of specific resources.

 This is mostly meant for testing, to wait for test content before running specific tests.